baloise-incubator/gitops-nginx-demo/README.md

 ## Configuration for preview environments

 Preview environments need a basic configuration to enable the linking between an application and the deployment configuration repository.
-See the comments in [.gitops.config.yaml](./.gitops.config.yaml) for an explanation of the needed properties.
+See the comments in [.gitops.config.yaml](./.gitops.config.yaml) for an explanation of the needed properties.asdsad